itsmichaelwest/lectern/README.md

-# CS39440 Major Project
+# Lectern - CS39440 Major Project

 This project focuses on creating a video platform with timestamped comments and potentially other interactive media.
-It is in an early stage, with most work focusing on scaffolding the basic UI components.
+The project is at a fairly advanced state, with most of the UI complete and API stabilized.
+We still need to implement the actual video upload and playback functionality, expect that to come in the next week or so.

 Please see the Wiki for API documentation and current user stories.
 This documentation is set to evolve over time and may relocate to new locations.
 This README will be updated in the event that happens.

 ## Getting started